oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0-csd06.md

 - operation_description: represents the optional description string for the operation.

-- operation_implementation_definition: represents the optional specification of the operation’s implementation.
+- operation_implementation_definition: represents the optional specification of the operation’s implementation).

 - parameter_definitions: represents the optional map of parameter definitions which the TOSCA orchestrator will make available as inputs to or receive as outputs from the corresponding implementation artifact during its execution.